yandenghong/cronuscache/README.md

-CronusCache
+cronuscache
 ===========
-A distributed key-value cache
+A distributed key-value cache in memory.